 Pressure Difference and Pump Flow

-This article is written by Michael Housh, owner of Housh Home Energy and a regular contributor to HVAC School.
-Thanks Michael!
+This article was written by Michael Housh, owner of Housh Home Energy and a regular contributor to HVAC School.
+Thanks, Michael!

-The trouble with many of the systems out there is that most installers/designers don’t add anyway for us to check this in the field.
-I’ve primarily only seen any sort of pressure port or gauge on larger commercial/industrial systems, or sometimes older pump flanges that have a pressure port built-in.
-Most people today are installing isolation flanges on their pumps, so I strongly encourage everyone to spend the few extra dollars on isolation flanges with a drain port built-in, this can allow a technician or installer access to checking the pressure difference across the pump.
+The trouble with many of the systems out there is that most installers/designers don’t add any way for us to check this in the field.
+I’ve primarily seen any sort of pressure port or gauge on larger commercial/industrial systems or sometimes on older pump flanges with a pressure port built-in.
+Today, most people are installing isolation flanges on their pumps, so I strongly encourage everyone to spend a few extra dollars on isolation flanges with a drain port built-in.
+These can allow a technician or installer a means of checking the pressure difference across the pump.

-Measuring pump flow (just like air flow) requires looking at manufacturer’s charts on the pump you are working on.
-But instead of checking static pressure across an appliance we use the pressure difference across the pump.
-In the U.S. the amount of energy produced by a pump is measured in ft. of head, however all of the gauges that are used measure in PSI.
-Luckily there is a formula to convert PSI -> Ft. of Head.
+Measuring pump flow (just like airflow) requires looking at the manufacturer’s charts on the pump you are working on.
+But instead of checking static pressure across an appliance, we use the pressure difference across the pump.
+In the U.S., the amount of energy produced by a pump is measured in ft. of head.
+However, all of the gauges that are used measure in PSI.
+Luckily, there is a formula to convert PSI -> Ft. of head.